 Two such factors that have recently caught my attention are the sales country and the currency.

 In short, airlines typically have different strategies for each of the countries they operate in and this is reflected in the prices of their tickets.
-For example, a one-way flight from country A to country B may not priced the same in both countries even though it is technically the same flight.
-It may be priced at 150 EUR on the local country A site to attract leisure travellers and at 250 EUR on the local country B site to attract business travellers.
+For example, a one-way flight from country A to country B may not be priced the same in both countries even though it is technically the same flight.
+It may be priced at 150 EUR on the local country A site to attract leisure travelers and at 250 EUR on the local country B site to attract business travelers.

 Example one: Norwegian DI7408 (SIN to LGW, 12/02/2018)

 Norwegian is infamous for their use of dynamic pricing and this flight is a perfect example of why.
 At first glance, you will notice that the number is the same on both the local Singapore and local UK websites (149.90).
 The difference is the currency it is priced in (SGD vs GBP).

 Taking that into account, the real ticket price on the local Singapore site is nearly half that of the local UK site.
 Remember that this is for the same flight, same seat.

 Example two: WOW Air WW214 (YYZ to KEF, 14/03/2018)

 Unlike in the first example where the airline is trying to fool potential customers into thinking that the price is the same on both sites, this example illustrates how WOW Air hedge themselves against currency fluctuations by charging higher prices on each of their local sites.
 The price on the local Canadian site is 159.99 CAD while it is 139.99 USD (174 CAD) on the local US site, 105.99 GBP (178 CAD) on the local UK site, 115.99 EUR (173 CAD) on the local French site and 1159 SEK (176 CAD) on the local Swedish site.
 The difference may not seem as dramatic as in the first example but it can still add up over time for those who fly frequently.